Advancing a Better State of Health Through Public Health Leadership

 The leadership, practice and policy focus of the MPH in Public Health Practice and Policy will give you practical knowledge and professional skills to apply to your work in the health industry and launch you into the next state of an upward career path.
 The program will enable you to build a platform of professional network support that will benefit you throughout your career.

-4. Statement of Purpose and Objectives
+- Statement of goals and interests

 For more specific program information, please visit The Office of Extended Studies.